neilsteven1997/cybersecurity/networking-core-protocols-tryhackme-2025-12-11.md

 8. To retrieve a specific message, use `RETR 3` (or replace '3' with the desired message number).
 9. Finally, type `QUIT` to log out.

+Looking at the traffic exchange, what is the name of the POP3 server running on the remote server?
+`Dovecot`

+Use telnet to connect to 10.49.178.253’s POP3 server.
+What is the flag contained in the fourth message?
+`THM{TELNET_RETR_EMAIL}`

 ---